leanprover/fp-lean/functional-programming-lean/src/getting-to-know/datatypes-and-patterns.md

 ```
 This program terminates for all inputs, as it always makes progress towards the base case.
 However, it is not structurally recursive, because it doesn't follow the pattern of finding a result for zero and transforming a result for a smaller `Nat` into a result for its successor.
+In particular, the recursive invocation of the function is applied to the result of another function call, rather than to an input constructor's argument.
-As a result, Lean rejects it with the following message:
+Thus, Lean rejects it with the following message:
 ```Lean error
 {{#example_out Examples/Intro.lean div}}
 ```
 This message means that `div` requires a manual proof of termination.
-This topic which will be explored in a later chapter.
+This topic will be explored in a later chapter.